Don’t Forget the Bedroom!

 I love to decorate using found objects from nature.
-Living here at the ocean means I have containers filled with seashells we’ve found on the beach.
+When we lived near the ocean I filled containers with seashells we had found on the beach.
 I also display pine cones, fossils, rocks and crystals that have been collected over the years.
 You can add seasonal cut flowers.
 And of course live plants not only give you an organic, outdoor feeling but also add fresh oxygen to your space.

 Don’t purchase new furniture:

 I’d always wanted to decorate a room using older pieces and antiques.
 The bedroom was the perfect place to try my hand at this.
 Even one unique piece can make your room stand out.
 Visit flea markets and thrift stores.
 It’s more environmentally friendly to recycle existing furniture and keep it out of the landfills.
 Besides, the older pieces are more green then the new furniture that many times includes plastics/wood combinations and won’t last along as the older pieces.

 Don’t forget to Clean Green: